nroitero/terraform_aws_ansible/README.md

 provision with ansible inside terraform to deploy a spring project

+---
-## Decisions
+## Notes

-I choosed to create the 2 server with a count variable because it was making it more interesting to work with variables
+- I choosed to create the 2 server with a count variable because it was more challenging

-I added the [terraform-aws-key-pair](https://github.com/cloudposse/terraform-aws-key-pair) module to automate the keypair process
+- I added the [terraform-aws-key-pair](https://github.com/cloudposse/terraform-aws-key-pair) module to automate the keypair process

-### reason for choices

-- ansible - because of the simplicity of it
-- aws - because I was interested in testing it
+- ami images are searched to be last ubuntu xenial from canonical

+- *with_volume_attached* : boolean variable, set to true to attach a 1go volume to /opt (allow to store data between instances)

-I created a check waiting for the webpage to be available therefore previous instance will be destroyed only when new is online (avoid downtime)
+- created a check waiting for the webpage to be available therefore previous instance will be destroyed only when new is online (avoid downtime)
+- ansible clone the java source from [java_terraform_app_example](https://github.com/nroitero/java_terraform_app_example)

 ---
 ## Structure